Uzo-Felix/super-goggles/README.md

 ### Fetching Details of a Person

-To retrieve details of a person by their ID, send a GET request to `/api/:userId`, where `:userId` is the ID of the person:
+To retrieve details of a person by their ID(_id you received as a response on post request), send a GET request to `/api/:userId`, where `:userId` is the ID of the person:

 ```http
 GET /api/5f8b3de1e6b29b54a873f1c7